Meet our volunteers

 "I also joined at a cheer point for the London Marathon this year and will be cheering on at Ride London next month.
 I like to support where I can!

-"I’m very happy to be a volunteer for Bowel Cancer UK and Beating Bowel Cancer - it’s motivating to see the success of the charity and know they are doing a good job, and it’s fulfilling to be a part of that."
+"I’m very happy to be a volunteer for Bowel Cancer UK - it’s motivating to see the success of the charity and know they are doing a good job, and it’s fulfilling to be a part of that."

-"Volunteering for Bowel Cancer UK and Beating Bowel Cancer is something very personal to me - I was diagnosed with bowel cancer in 2003 and I lost my dad to bowel cancer eight years ago.
+"Volunteering for Bowel Cancer UK is something very personal to me - I was diagnosed with bowel cancer in 2003 and I lost my dad to bowel cancer eight years ago.
 I hadn’t heard of the charity until last year and the first event I was involved in was the charity’s carol concert.

 "I’m passionate about healthcare and I have a communication and training background, so the health promotion awareness talks are something that really appealed to me.
 I’ve now done two local talks in Oakham and Stevenage.
 The talks are great for increasing awareness and you can tell that the audience is engaged and it strikes a chord with them by the questions they ask.